aws-samples/amazon-cloudwatch-alarm-formatted-email/README.md

     git clone https://github.com/aws-samples/amazon-cloudwatch-alarm-formatted-email
     ```

-2. [Configure the AWS](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) CLI with credentials for your AWS account.
+2. Configure the [AWS credential keys](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to authenticate and authorize the AWS CLI commands on your account.

 3. Verify an email identity in Amazon SES.
 This is the email address that you will use as sender:
     ```